Skip to main content

 A:

 There are many different credit scores available to consumers and lenders.
-FICO® Scores are the credit scores used by most lenders, and different lenders may use different versions of FICO® Scores.
-In addition, FICO® Scores are based on credit file data from a particular consumer reporting agency, so differences in your credit files may create differences in your FICO® Scores.
-The FICO® Score 8 based on TransUnion that is being made available to you through this program is the specific score that we use to manage your account.
+Credit scores are the credit scores used by most lenders, and different lenders may use different versions of credit scores.
+In addition, credit scores are based on credit file data from a particular consumer reporting agency, so differences in your credit files may create differences in your credit scores.
+The credit score 8 based on TransUnion that is being made available to you through this program is the specific score that we use to manage your account.
 When reviewing a score, take note of the score date, consumer reporting agency credit file source, score type, and rage for that particular score.

 Q: